-During the 2023/24 tax year, you can deposit up to £9,000 into JISAs for each child.
+During the 2024/25 tax year, you can deposit up to £9,000 into JISAs for each child.
 If you don't use the allowance before the end of the tax year, you will lose it.

 Again, like traditional ISAs, you can choose a Cash JISA or a Stocks and Shares JISA, with the interest and returns being free from Income Tax and Capital Gains Tax.
+However, you may pay unrecoverable tax on income from stocks and shares received by the ISA managers.

-A parent or legal guardian must open a JISA, but, once it's set up, anyone can contribute.
-So, they may offer a useful way to set money aside for your child or grandchild that could help them reach adult milestones, like paying for university or buying their first home.
+JISAs may offer a useful way to set money aside for your child or grandchild that could help them reach adult milestones, like paying for university or buying their first home.

 Keep in mind that money held in a JISA isn't usually accessible until the child turns 18.
-Once they reach adulthood, the JISA will become an ISA and they can use the money how they wish.
+Once they reach adulthood the JISA will become an ISA, and the child can use the money how they wish.